Elementary Statistics on Trial (the case of Lucia de Berk): Extended discussion of heterogeneity

 Next we discuss sources of correlation which correspond to indirect rather than direct causation: we speak then of spurious-correlation, correlation which can be explained by confounding factors, by common causes.

 There are serious reasons to doubt the uniformity of incidents over shifts.
 There may occur periodical differences.
 The population of a hospital ward may vary over the seasons.
 The patients may differ in character and severity of illness due to seasonal influences.
 There are differences between day and night shifts and between weekend shifts and shifts on weekdays.
-Recently an extensive study of Dutch Intensive Care Units admissions shows a marked increase in deaths when the admission falls outside ``office hours'' \cite{Kuijsten:2010}.
+An extensive study of Dutch Intensive Care Units admissions shows a marked increase in deaths when the admission falls outside ``office hours''\cite{Kuijsten:2010}.
 Recall that there have to be nurses on duty throughout the night and throughout the weekends, while the medical specialists tend to have ``normal working hours''.
 Finally there is the periodical cycle of the circadian rhythm, influencing the condition of the patients and the attention of the medical staff \cite{Kuhn:2000}.

+Notice that circadian variation in e.g. mortality and the resulting variation of incident rate between different shifts over the day interacts with the variation in the number of nurses on a shift, with more personnel on the day shifts.
+This can result in a higher number of nurses with an incident on their shift if the incident rate is higher during day time shifts and conversely, a lower number in the opposite case.

 There may be other, non-periodical variations that affect the uniformity of incidents.
 In the case of the Juliana Children's hospital there has been a rather sensitive matter of policy: whether very ill children, who are not going to live for very long, should die at home or in the hospital wards.
-We understand that this policy did change at least once at the JKZ in the period of interest.
+We understand that this policy did change at least once at the JCH in the period of interest.
 Presumably a change in policy concerning where the hospital wants children to die, will have impact on the rate of incidents.
 Further, incidents may be clustered, since one patient can give rise to several incidents.

 On the other hand the way nurses are assigned to shifts is certainly not uniform and `random'.
 Nurses take shifts in patterns, for example several night shift on a row, alternated by rows of evening or day shifts.
 Nurses are assigned to shifts according to skills, qualification and other characteristics.
 Maybe some nurses take relatively more weekend shifts than others, because of personal circumstances.